harttle/liquidjs/docs/source/tutorials/options.md

 it defaults to false.
 For example, when set to true, a blank string would evaluate to false with jsTruthy.
 With Shopify's truthiness, a blank string is true.

+## Date

+**timezoneOffset** is used to specify a different timezone to output dates, your local timezone will be used if not specified.
+For example, set `timezoneOffset: 0` to output all dates in UTC/GMT 00:00.

+**preserveTimezones** is a boolean effects only literal timestamps.
+When set to `true`, all literal timestamps will remain the same when output.
+This is a parser option, so Date objects passed to LiquidJS as data will not be affected.

 ## Trimming

 **greedy**, **trimOutputLeft**, **trimOutputRight**, **trimTagLeft**, **trimTagRight** options are used to eliminate extra newlines and indents in templates arround Liquid Constructs.
 See [Whitespace Control][wc] for details.